OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 #### `created`

-The timestamp in which the resource was created.
+The timestamp at which the resource was created.

 #### `createdBy`

-A link the user which created the resource (*Note: User's are not currently defiend*)
+A link to the user who created the resource (*Note: Users are not currently defined*)

 #### `modified`

-The timestamp in which the resource was last modified.
+The timestamp at which the resource was last modified.

 #### `modifiedBy`

-A link the user which last modified the resource (*Note: User's are not currently defiend*)
+A link to the user which last modified the resource (*Note: Users are not currently defiend*)